FastCount/FastCount/README.md

 NOTE: Modify YOUR-API-KEY by your youtube api key from google cloud, if you don't feel like doing this, you can use my site: https://shadow-waiting-sombrero.glitch.me

-The phone version is back soon!
+The phone version is back soon! (very soon)